krrishbajage/Amazonclone/README.md

 <br>
 Author: Krrish Bajage
 <br>
-it is just frontend clone of Amazon. it products,search bar,amzonlogo,,etc
+it is just frontend clone of Amazon. it contains products images,search bar,amazonlogo,etc.